Philippines to Australia | Partner Visa | Tourist Visa | Child Visas

 - Or is your Filipina lady in Australia already and you want to apply for her partner visa and let her remain in Australia during the processing on a Bridging Visa?
 Confused about Bridging Visas in general (ie Bridging Visa A or Bridging Visa B or C?)?

-- Or are you simply confused by what you read on the Department of Immigration and Border Protection (Immigration Department) website?
+- Or are you simply confused by what you read on the Department of Home Affairs (Immigration Department) website?
 And have you visited all the advice websites and advice forums and found lots of contradictory advice from overconfident amateurs?
 You will benefit from the advice and guidance of a professional Registered Migration Agent who specialises in spouse visas and fiancee visas from the Philippines.
 We do partner visas, tourist visas primarily for couples, and a few family visas from the Philippines.
 That’s all we do.

 - Or do you simply accept that you are not an expert, and want to give yourselves the best possible chance of this working?
 Don’t risk giving yourself headaches with the visa application process, and don’t risk seeing your visa refused.
 Contact Down Under Visa today, do our free online visa assessment, and give yourselves the best possible advantage.
 We never let a client down.